-COVID-19 such as masks, vaccination, or other health and safety protocols.
+COVID-19 Students are required to follow clinical experiential site policies related to COVID-19 such as masks, vaccination, or other health and safety protocols.
 Per the UC COVID-19 policy, it is strongly recommended that students stay protected against COVID-19 by getting their primary vaccine series and staying up-to-date with a booster dose if they are eligible to receive one.
 Because the majority of experiential sites require COVID-19 vaccination, students should upload documentation of this vaccination series (or medical immunization exemption certificate) in CORE ELMS by the specified admissions deadline during the last 1-2 weeks of July of the year of enrollment.
 In addition, students should submit all vaccination records, including COVID-19 vaccinations, to UC Student Life as a part of the standard University requirements.
 Information about applying for a Medical Immunization Exemption Certificate can be found under "Special notes regarding immunizations" below.